-HDD could also be used to install the transmission cables beneath other environmentally sensitive areas such as wetlands, streams, and existing infrastructure along the terrestrial portions of the proposed CHPE Project route, and in special circumstances to avoid obstacles along the CHPE Project route, such as road or railroad crossings where open trenching would not be possible (TDI 2010).
-Therefore, the proposed CHPE Project route includes approximately 200 locations covering approximately 17 total miles (27 km) where HDD would be used, including approximately 0.8 miles (1.3 km) of the transmission line that would traverse under wetlands using HDD (see Appendix A for locations of HDD applications).
-It is expected that at least three different sized HDD rigs would be employed on the project, requiring varying staging area sizes depending on the length of the drill at the particular location, proximity to sensitive areas such as wetlands, access limits, and other constraints.
+Project route includes approximately 200 locations covering approximately 17 total miles (27 km) where HDD would be used, including approximately 0.8 miles (1.3 km) of the transmission line that would traverse under wetlands using HDD (see Appendix A for locations of HDD applications).
+It is expected that at least three different sized HDD rigs would be employed on the project, requiring varying staging area sizes depending on the length of the drill at the particular location, proximity to sensitive areas such as wetlands where deemed necessary, access limits, and other constraints.